tohagan/ShouldBe/README.markdown

 Main reasons included:
   * Dependencies on too many external components and libs.
 (All we needed was NUnit)
-  * Some API Breaking changes.
+  * Some API Breaking changes that might not align with where Shoudly was heading.
   * Refactoring of the reporting system (we kept the key concept).
-  * More freedom to adapt/extend the API (e.g. fluent API support)
+  * More freedom for us to adapt/extend the API (e.g. fluent API support)

 ### To Do
   * Additional unit test cases are needed to cover missing unit tests.